Various dates and times

 Every summer, hear Grant Park Music Festival broadcasts live from the Pritzker Pavilion.

 WFMT continues a longstanding summer tradition of bringing you live concerts from the Grant Park Music Festival.
 Under the direction of Principal Conductor Carlos Kalmar and Chorus Director Christopher Bell, the Grant Park Orchestra and Chorus feature renowned guest artists and numerous collaborations with Chicago artists and cultural organizations.
 Concerts are broadcast from the Pritzker Pavilion in the heart of downtown Chicago.

-Brahms Piano Concerto No. 23
+Mozart Piano Concerto No. 23

-Saint-Saëns Violin Concerto
+Brahms Violin Concerto

 Independence Day Salute

 Conductor Christopher Bell leads the Grant Park Orchestra and guest artists Mary Stolper, flute, and John Orduña, baritone, in a program of lively and patriotic music celebrating Independence Day.

 Works by Ravel, Ginastera, and Bizet are featured as Emmanuel Villaume leads the Grant Park Orchestra and guest harpist Yolanda Kondonassis in this week’s program.